Prothrombin time test | Beacon Health System Prothrombin time test | Beacon Health System

 Blood that clots too slowly can be caused by:

-• Inadequate levels of proteins that cause blood to clot
+• Not enough of the proteins that cause blood to clot.

-• Other substances in your blood that prevent the work of clotting factors
+• Other substances in the blood that prevent the work of clotting factors.

 Clotting too fast